lynnfaraday/aresmush.com/_root/tutorials/config/server.md

 For more info on server configuration options, see [Installing the Game](/tutorials/install/install-game).

-> <i class="fa fa-exclamation-triangle"></i> **Note:**  If you change the Engine API port and are using the API proxy feature, you will need to update your web server configuration.
-See [Website Configuration](/tutorials/config/website) for details.

 To configure the server:

 1. Select Admin -> Setup